 - Regional security

-- Reconnaissance / intelligence missions to gather enemy data
+- Reconnaissance/intelligence missions to gather enemy data

 - At-sea rescues

-- Oil spill or other marine cleanups
+- Dealing with an oil spill or other marine cleanups

 Below are a few examples of Navy people and their missions: